ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 6. Query the DNS for a DMARC Policy Record at the DNS domain name matching this new target.
 A possibly empty set of records is returned.

-7. Records that do not start with a "v=" tag that identifies the current version of DMARC are discarded.
+7. Records that do not start with a "v" tag that identifies the current version of DMARC are discarded.
 If multiple DMARC Policy Records are returned for a single target, they are all discarded.
 If a single record remains and it contains a "psd=n" or "psd=y" tag, stop.